jrandetdev/42_CPP_Module_05/README.md

 ## ex00: Bureaucrat Class with Exceptions

 ### Objective
 Create a `Bureaucrat` class that only exists when specific conditions are met.
+It has its own exceptions.

 ### Class Requirements